MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician, is recognized as the first computer programmer.
-She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-While Babbage designed the engine, Lovelace wrote the first algorithm intended for such a machine, essentially inventing programming language before computers even existed!
-That's not just curious, it's fascinating!
+Did you know that the world's first computer programmer was a woman?
+Ada Lovelace, a mathematician, wrote the world’s first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
+People didn’t begin to realize the full potential of her work until a century later.
+Quite curious, isn't it?